 The North American Hellbender (Cryptobranchus alleganiensis) is another fascinating species of giant salamander.
 Though not as large as its Asian relatives, it can still reach lengths of over 2 feet.
 Hellbenders are characterized by their flat bodies, slimy skin, and distinct wrinkled appearance.
 They are primarily found in eastern North America, inhabiting cool, clear streams.

-One of the salamanders' most extraordinary abilities is their remarkable regeneration power.
+Regenerating lost limbs is one of the salamanders' most extraordinary abilities.
 Salamanders have the incredible ability to regrow missing limbs2, including bones, muscles, and even the intricate structures of the limb, such as skin and nerves.

 Over time, the blastemal cells generate new muscle fibers, bones, blood vessels, and even the intricate details of the limb, such as joints and nails.
 The salamander's hind legs grow gradually and eventually become fully functional, allowing it to resume normal activities.